ShakirKhurshid/content-aware-recolor-Pytorch/readme.md

 # Content Aware Image Recolorization
-A deep neural network  which recolors an image according to a given tar get color that is useful to express image in various color concepts.
-The network is capable of performing a content aware recolorization based on the target palette.
+A deep neural network  which recolors an image according to a given target color that is useful to express image in various color concepts.
+The network is capable of performing a content-aware recolorization based on the target palette.

 ### Results
 ![Results](DL2022/Samples/results.png)